Davidxdh0/Minishell/README.md

-# This project is a small version of bash
+# 42 Minishell a bash knockoff